Creating a Sustainable Lean Culture: Connecting the “Product” and the “People” Value Streams (2 Day Class)

-- How to get it?
+- How do we get it?

-- How to keep it?
+- How do we keep it?

-The course is intended to demonstrate how connecting and simultaneously developing the “Product” and the “People” value streams helps accelerate your lean implementation setting a foundation for a sustainable lean culture.
+The course is intended to demonstrate how connecting and simultaneously developing the “Product” and the “People” value streams helps accelerate your lean implementation, setting a foundation for a sustainable lean culture.